-- There were arrangements for planning and monitoring the number and mix of staff needed. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention. - When there were changes to services or staff the service assessed and monitored the impact on safety. - There were appropriate indemnity arrangements in place to cover all potential liabilities
+- There were arrangements for planning and monitoring the number and mix of staff needed.
+The provider had identified that they needed a practice manager to focus on the day to day operations and was in the process of recruiting one. - Staff understood their responsibilities to manage emergencies and to recognise those in need of urgent medical attention. - When there were changes to services or staff the service assessed and monitored the impact on safety. - There were appropriate indemnity arrangements in place to cover all potential liabilities.